prusswan/nintendo-ptc-account-generator/README.md

 * Set `var useRandomPassword = true;` in [index.js](index.js).

 ### 3. Use a list of unique usernames instead of USERx combinations.
-The list of unique usernames must be stores in [nicknames.json](nicknames.json).
+The list of unique usernames must be stored in [nicknames.json](nicknames.json).
 An example is available on the repo.

 To create a number of accounts with custom usernames instead of user + number combinations, change [index.js](index.js):